Loading Events

 The objective of this workshop is to provide specific information to professionals, community scientists and the public so they can effectively identify and treat these invasive species on their properties.
 After a classroom presentation, participants will take a tour of Walton Woods Park to see invasive species in the landscape and learn how site characteristics influence control measures.

-This workshop will offer two NYS pesticide recertification credits in the following categories: Category 2: Forest Pest Control Category 3a: Ornamentals, Shade Trees and TurfPending Approval.
-To receive credits, you must register at least 24 hours before the workshop and show up 10 minutes early to sign in.
-Please bring your photo ID and applicators license and attend the entire workshop.
+This workshop will offer two NYS pesticide recertification credits in the following categories: Category 2: Forest Pest Control, Category 3a: Ornamentals, Shade Trees & Turf, and Category 6a: Right-of-Way Vegetation Control.
+To receive credits, you must register at least 24 hours before the workshop and you must arrive by 10:20 AM to sign in.
+You must also must bring your photo ID, applicators license and attend the entire workshop.
 Walk-up registrants will not be able to receive pesticide credits but are more than welcome to join the workshop.

 For questions, email wnyprism@buffalostate.edu or call (716) 878-4708.